 - Warranty – if your unit is still young, remember that the warranty may be voided for the rest of its life.

-- Corrosion – floodwater is muddy and unsanitary, and will rust up the parts of your fridge; this will lead into expensive repairs later on.
+- Corrosion – floodwater is muddy and unsanitary, and will rust up the parts of your fridge; this will lead to expensive repairs later on.

 What to do after your refrigerator is flooded

 If the flooding is not severe – say, only a few inches inside your house – then your refrigerator may still be salvaged.
 Do the following procedures to prevent further damage to your refrigerator:

 Remove all the contents inside.
 Toss spoiled food into the bin, and take out the shelves and cabinets.

 Wash the shelves in a water and detergent solution, and then sanitize and deodorize with a mild bleach solution.
 Wipe the interior and exterior walls of the fridge with the same solutions as well.